 Some customers have unusual networking or server configurations that can lead to long running scans.
 For example, in one case a reverse proxy was set up to serve a single website from a large number of non-standard ports.
 This caused our scanner to scan the same website thousands of times.
 If this is happening on your targets, we'll do our best to let you know about it!

-Scans that run on targets with an authentication method configured will take longer than unauthenticated external scans.
-This is because the scanner is performing an increased number of checks, and each one of these comprehensive checks, on average, take longer than those ran from an unauthenticated perspective.
+Scans that run on targets with an authentication method configured will take longer to scan than unauthenticated external targets because of the increased number of comprehensive checks.

 Internal Targets